 So for great photos that include more than everyone’s head, the big camera is the only way to go.

 Read on for my tips to make your DIY family photo session successful!

-You can’t hold the camera and take the shot, that’s a selfie!
+You can’t hold the camera and take the shot — that’s a selfie!

 Like most things, tripods vary in quality and price, but you don’t need to spend a lot.
-The most important feature in a tripod is that it’s sturdy enough to hold the weight of your heaviest lens and camera combination without falling over.
+The most important feature of a tripod is that it’s sturdy enough to hold the weight of your heaviest lens and camera combination without falling over.

 There are multiple ways to take the shot from your position on the other side of the camera.

 This is the cheapest option because it comes with the camera.
-It’s also the easiest, if you’re technologically challenged!
+It’s also the easiest if you’re technologically challenged!